T-Mobile will sell the OnePlus 6T, marking OnePlus's first big carrier deal

 T-Mobile will be the exclusive US carrier partner for the OnePlus 6T when it launches in October, according to people familiar with the launch plans.
 That includes a specific version of the OnePlus 6T optimized for T-Mobile's network, the people said.

-The company, however, will still sell its standard global version that's unlocked and able to run on either AT&T or T-Mobile.
+The company, however, will still sell its standard global version that's unlocked and able to run on either AT&T or T-Mobile, as well as networks overseas.
 The price of the OnePlus 6T is tentatively set at $550, although that hasn't been finalized.

 For the phone-savvy, OnePlus represents an alternative to the $1,000 super premium smartphones offered by Samsung (Galaxy Note 9) and Apple (iPhone X).
 Its rise in popularity coincides with the decline of older stalwarts like HTC and LG.